 After July 1, 2014, active members will retain existing service credit in the Legacy Plan, but will only earn existing service credit in the new Hybrid Plan.
-Employees retiring during FY 2015 only earned approximately \$19,000 in benefits from the Hybrid Plan.
-As of June 30, 2014 there were 4,881 active members enrolled in the Hybrid Plan.
+Employees retiring during FY 2016 only earned approximately \$64,000 in benefits from the Hybrid Plan.